-If a child continues to display misbehavior in accordance with Behavior Management and Biting Procedures:
+If a child continues to display misbehavior in accordance with Behavior Management:

-- Suspension may result, based on the frequency and severity of the behavior. - If the unacceptable behavior endangers another's safety or the child's safety, immediate suspension/termination may result. - The guardian may be required to pick-up their child WITHIN ONE HOUR after notification, depending on the nature of the misbehavior.
+- Suspension may result, based on the frequency and severity of the behavior. - If the unacceptable behavior endangers another's safety or the child's safety, immediate suspension/termination may result. - The guardian may be required to pick-up his/her child WITHIN ONE HOUR after notification, depending on the nature of the misbehavior.